rgbprocessing/rgbprocessing.github.io/_projects/1_project.md

 **Model**

 The overall model architecture is shown in <strong>Figure 8</strong>.
-The preprocessed data is normalized per wavelength, downsampleed, and passed through a Time-Reducing Residual Stack.
+The preprocessed data is normalized per wavelength, downsampled, and passed through a Time-Reducing Residual Stack.
 We concatenate this with normalized information for the wavelength means, standard deviation, and transit, planet, and star features.
 This is included to provide additional transit information as well as data about each observation's placement in the population distribution of the dataset after our observations in <strong>Figure 7</strong>.
 The combined feature vector is passed through a series of fully connected layers with 3 output heads.
 We use the relative change between the first two heads as our final prediction, and we calculate the uncertainty values from the third head.

 The Time-Reducing Residual Block (shown in <strong>Figure 9</strong>) reduces the time dimension with convolutional layers and maxpooling while enhancing wavelength cross features using circular padding and dilation in the wavelength dimension.
 N represents the block number from 1 to 6 in the stack where the dilation increases over time so all wavelengths have features that are convolved somewhere in the stack.
 The time dimension starts with a small field of view capturing local features that increases due to max pooling in subsequent blocks.
 The max pooling rate is selected to quickly compress the large time dimension in early blocks and ease off in later blocks to maintain the desired data size for a 6 block stack necessary for all wavelength cross convolutions.